-1. Generally: An employee is only entitled to take off a total of twelve (12) weeks of leave per year under the FMLA.
+- 1. Generally: An employee is only entitled to take off a total of twelve (12) weeks of leave per year under the FMLA.
 As such, employees will be required to utilize their accumulated unused paid leave (sick, vacation, etc) in conjunction with their accumulated unused unpaid Family Medical Leave.
-Employees will be required to use the type of accumulated paid leave that best fits the reason for taking leave and must comply with all procedures for requesting that type of leave as stated in the relevant policy.
-Any time off that may legally be counted against an employee's twelve (12) week FMLA entitlement will be counted against such time.

-- 2. Birth of An Employee's Child: An employee who takes leave for the birth of his or her child must first use all available accrued paid vacation leave prior to using unpaid leave for the remainder of the twelve (12) week period.
+Employees must comply with all procedures for requesting that type of leave as stated in the relevant policy.
+Any time off that may legally be counted against an employee's twelve (12) week FMLA entitlement will be counted against such time. - 2.
+Birth of An Employee's Child: An employee who takes leave for the birth of his or her child must first use all available accrued paid leave prior to using unpaid leave for the remainder of the twelve (12) week period.
 However, if the employee requests leave for the employee's own serious health condition as a result of the pregnancy or post-partum recovery period, the employee will be required to exhaust all of her sick leave prior to using unpaid leave for the remainder of the twelve (12) week period.
-(Note: See section E below for information on disability leaves.) - 3.
-Placement of a Child for Adoption or Foster Care: An employee who takes leave for the placement of a child for adoption or foster care must first use all available accrued paid vacation leave prior to using unpaid leave for the remainder of the twelve (12) week period. - 4.
-Employee's Serious Health Condition or Family Member's Serious Health Condition: An employee who takes leave because of his serious health condition or the serious health condition of his family member must use all available accrued paid sick and vacation leave prior to using unpaid leave for the remainder of the twelve (12) week period.
+(Note: See section E below for information on disability leaves.)

+- 3. Placement of a Child for Adoption or Foster Care: An employee who takes leave for the placement of a child for adoption or foster care must first use all available accrued paid leave prior to using unpaid leave for the remainder of the twelve (12) week period. - 4.
+Employee's Serious Health Condition or Family Member's Serious Health Condition: An employee who takes leave because of his serious health condition or the serious health condition of his family member must use all available accrued paid leave prior to using unpaid leave for the remainder of the twelve (12) week period.